 At CLH Painting, we understand that power washing is a must for getting longevity out of your home’s exterior paint.
 If you leave the exterior of your home dirty and grimy, your paint will more quickly degrade and be rendered less effective at sealing your home.
 When that happens, you may see large-scale structural damage as the wood or stone rots or erodes away under the paint.

 This term, power washer is usually denoted for a washer that delivers a powerful stream of hot water at a steady flow rate.
 It is the temperature of the water that determines whether it is suitable to be called a power washer or not.
 One can achieve specific temperatures by using the thermostat gauge and because of the high temperature and pressure, it is possible to remove otherwise adamant objects such as chewing gum from sidewalks.
-Moreover, a power washer comes in handy in killing weeds and moss or removing mildew and mold.
-Power washers work the best when there is a lot of matter to tackle or deal with.

 What is Power Washing?

 Power washing is the removing of surface material including but not limited to mud, mildew, mold, dirt, grease, and excessive amounts of pollen (depending on your geographic location) from exterior features of your Raleigh home.
 Power washing is executed by spraying heated water in a pressurized manner.
 Power washing uses heated water in order to break down contaminated materials from your property, which is typically much more effective when compared to run-of-the-mill pressure washing that uses water that is of regular temperature.
 Power washing machines can be very dangerous if they’re not used appropriately.
 Rather than try to complete a power washing project by yourself, it is recommended that you hire a professional.
 It’s imperative to power wash an area from the appropriate distance to avoid damaging the material being tended to.